top of page

 Spider-Man 3 360

 The City looks great but the models are terrible.
-Expands scale with tons of indoor areas including a massive subway.
+It expands the scale with tons of indoor areas including a massive subway.
 A mission uncomfortably forces you to abuse Mary Jane.
-The web-swinging is simplified, combat lacks polish and it really overdoes the quicktime events.
+The web-swinging is simplified, the combat lacks polish and it really overdoes the use of quicktime events.

 Release: May 4, 2007